pleabargain/storyboard/word_lists/connecting_words_summarizing.md

 # generally speaking
 # given these points
 # in a word
+- In a word, he's great!

 # in any event
 # in brief

 # in conclusion
+- In conclusion, he's a good guy.

 # in essence
 # in short
 # in summary